Understanding Managed IT Services

 How are Managed Services priced?

-Basic services often start with a monitoring service which notifies the business of problems and the business resolves these issue on its own.
+Basic managed IT services often start with a monitoring service which notifies the business of problems and the business resolves these issue on its own.
 At the upper end of the spectrum, service providers offer fully managed services that cover everything from alerts through problem resolution.

-The Real Benefits Of Managed Services
+The Real Benefits Of PartnerIT

 A well maintained, proactively serviced computer network will always run better than the alternative.
 With proactive network monitoring, patch management, and desktop optimization performed on a regular basis, you will notice a tremendous difference in operations … and you will reap the benefits of preventing fires, rather than fighting them.